learningtopredict/learningtopredict.github.io/draft_appendix.md

 ## Open Source Code

-Please see our [repo](https://github.com/google/brain-tokyo-workshop/) for details about the code release.
-(Not yet released, will be there soon!)
+Please see our [repo](https://github.com/google/brain-tokyo-workshop/tree/master/learntopredict) for details about the code release.

 ## Reuse